SCHEDULE OF EVENTS FOR CAMP NECON 44

 Hosted by Mike Myers; Readers TBA.

-Mike Myers continues the tradition of a late-night reading at Camp Necon, as some of our best and brightest share their work with us.
-Held on the back deck / yard of the on campus bar.
+Mike Myers continues the tradition of late-night readings at Camp Necon, as some of our best and brightest share their work with us.
+Held (with a microphone!) on the big rock in the middle of our quad.

 11:30 p.m.
 More TBD Camp Necon Olympic Events